MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-experiences.md

 The **Experience** setting applies to all users in a company, but each user can personalise their own experience further by changing page layouts and content.
 For more information, see [Personalise Your Workspace](ui-personalization-user.md).

 ## <a name="enabling-premium-features-after-upgrading-a-plan"></a>Enabling Premium Features after Upgrading a Plan
-Users are assigned to plans in Office 365 Admin Centre in connection with the general work to create the Business Central users.
-For more information, see [Add Users to Office 365 for business](https://support.office.com/en-us/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc).
+Users are assigned to plans in Microsoft 365 Admin Centre in connection with the general work to create the Business Central users.
+For more information, see [Add users individually or in bulk to Office 365](https://support.office.com/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc).

 ### <a name="to-update-plan-changes-in-users-groups"></a>To update plan changes in users groups
-When you have made a change to users plans in Office 365 Admin Centre, such as assigned more users to the Premium plan, you must reflect the change in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+When you have made a change to users plans in Microsoft 365 Admin Centre, such as assigned more users to the Premium plan, you must reflect the change in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 1. Sign is as an administrator.
 2. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.